 At 20 years old, Schlegel moved to Paris where perhaps she felt she could live more openly as a lesbian.
-It was there, at the heart of the Parisian arts culture, where she was exposed to ceramics and a world full of eclectic creatives including French New Wave filmmaker Agnes Varda.
-Schlegel later worked the first arts festival in Avignon designing costumes, painting sets, working as a props specialist, and ultimately a stage manager.
+It was there, at the heart of the Parisian art culture, where she was exposed to ceramics and a world full of eclectic creatives including French New Wave filmmaker Agnes Varda.
+Schlegel later worked the first arts festival in Avignon designing costumes and painting sets, working as a props specialist, and ultimately a stage manager.
 She worked with the festival until 1951.

 Her works were also exhibited a number of times at the museum where she worked despite the fact that she opposed the idea of making work for the purpose of the institution.
-Valentine always stayed true to herself and her work.
+Schlegel always stayed true to herself and her work.
 For years, she traveled between the south of France and Paris.
 The diversity of these two places definitely shaped and fueled her artistic practice.

-Valentine experimented and worked with several different types of materials throughout her artistic career including wood, clay, textiles, leather, and plaster.
-Valentine was a skilled craftsperson who hand carved utensils and bowls from mahogany wood and made leather bags and sandals.
-She often collaborated with friends who made work of the same vein.
-Valentine created her work with the intention that it had a function, not just a lifeless object.
+Schlegel experimented and worked with several different types of materials throughout her artistic career including wood, clay, textiles, leather, and plaster.
+Schlegel was a skilled craftsperson who hand-carved utensils and bowls from mahogany wood and made leather bags and sandals.
+She often collaborated with friends who made work in the same vein.
+Schlegel created her work with the intention that it had a function, not just a lifeless object.
 She designed and made costumes during her time working with the Avignon Arts Festivals.

-Beginning in 1960, Valentine turned her focus to architectural design and began creating plaster fireplaces in her own home.
+Beginning in 1960, she turned her focus to architectural design and began creating plaster fireplaces in her own home.
 She then branched out to modernize the homes of friends and collectors.
 She wanted to activate the domestic space and encourage our bodies to engage with a sculpted interior by transforming the space into an intimate experience.

 Many of her fireplace designs included shelves for home decor and seating accommodations.
-Valentine’s designs were extensions of natural forms: sweeping curves, wave-like, and mountainous shapes.
+Schlegel’s designs were extensions of natural forms: sweeping curves, wave-like, and mountainous shapes.
 She expanded her home designs to also include built-in bunk beds.
 Up until the year 2000, she produced her fireplaces working collaboratively with several assistants and artisans to realize her fantastic designs.
-These sculpted interiors breathed a new energy into a room and transformed an ordinary space into a “living” space.
+These sculpted interiors breathed new energy into a room and transformed an ordinary space into a “living” space.